 Payslip messages sit in a trust zone: employees expect them, they are time-sensitive, and they often involve private financial details.
 Scammers use that expectation to make a sign-in page feel routine.
 The FTC describes phishing as messages that imitate trusted sources and ask for personal information such as passwords or account details.[1]
 A payroll theme adds workplace pressure without needing a dramatic threat.

-The same tactic appears in other HR-themed lures, including benefits notices, tax forms, open-enrollment messages, and policy acknowledgments.
+The same tactic appears in other HR-themed lures, including benefits notices, tax forms, open-enrollment messages, policy acknowledgments, and fake payroll and tax audit shared-document notices.
 The important split is not whether payroll email notifications exist; many legitimate systems send them.
 The split is whether the message sends you to a known payroll/SSO destination and whether it can be verified outside the email.

 What IT should check